 Number of seasons: One

-South Side (HBO Max)
+South Side (Max)

 What’s it about?
 South Side followed two best friends who graduated community college in the south side of Chicago and were ready to take on the world.
-Starring Sultan Salahuddin and Kareme Young, the series began on Comedy Central before moving to HBO Max.
+Starring Sultan Salahuddin and Kareme Young, the series began on Comedy Central before moving to Max.

 Number of seasons: Three